TheVikkodamus/DETHKrawl-GB/docs/zine.md

 5. Rolling damage or damage reduction

 #### Initiative: Who Goes First?
 (Group)
 The GM and one of the players, representing the entire party, rolls a `d6`.
 The side with the highest roll wins initiative and acts first.
-In the event of a tie, both sides go at the same time.
-Yes, it is possible for both sides to kill each other at the exact same time.
+In the event of a tie, both sides go simultaneously.
+Yes, both sides can kill each other at the same time.

 > **Optional Rule**:
-> The GM may opt to call for an initiative roll every round or may keep the order determined at the start of combat.
+> The GM may call for an initiative roll every round or keep the order determined at the start of combat.
 It’s up to them.

 #### Individual Initiative
 Each player rolls `1d6` + AGI.
 Enemies roll `1d6`.
-Highest goes first
+The highest goes first

 #### Crit (Natural 20)